TerrainWorks-Seattle/ForestedWetlands/README.md

 - test the model by applying it to new data sets,
 - use the model to predict wetland presence in other locations.

 These tools and the methods they use were developed by Dan Miller at [TerrainWorks](http://www.terrainworks.com) and Meghan Halabisky at the University of Washington [Remote Sensing and Geospatial Analysis Lab](https://sites.uw.edu/rsgal/) as part of a wetland mapping project funded by the Cooperative Monitoring, Evaluation, and Research (CMER) Committee of the Washington Forest Practices Board and overseen by the Wetland Scientific Advisory Group (WetSAG).
+The methods are described in [Halabisky et al, 2023](https://doi.org/10.5194/hess-27-3687-2023).

 To use these tools with ArcGIS Pro, click on the download button to save the contents of this repository to your hard drive.